WeAreDMVR/FixEverything/README.md

 cross on just one path.
 The levels will incorporate different terrains and obstacles.

-The first object of the game is to be the first to the finish line.
+The object of the game is to be the first to the finish line.
-Alternative game play modes include racing against time and getting high scores from collecting items.

 ### Controls

 For controls, we will map x-axis movement to the left and right arrow keys and jump to Space, but we’d like them to be configurable (stretch goal).
-Two additional buttons (probably Q and E) will be used to cycle between tracks.
+Three additional buttons (1,2,3) will be used to cycle between tracks.

-Major Architectural Components (graphics engine, AI agents, networking, ...)
+### Major Architectural Components (graphics engine, AI agents, networking, ...)

 The major components we will be implementing and integrating into our game include a bit graphic engine, a game state manager for the game world, at least one AI agent, networking across computers, a basic 2D physics engine largely